rattrayalex/FluxBone_Example/flux_and_backbone.md

 The problem that Flux advocates seem to have with Backbone is that it's more than you need.
 They're right, of course.
 You don't need Backbone Views at all, and Models and Collections have a bunch of features you shouldn't use in a Flux application.

 But everything else – the stuff that fits in where a Store belongs in Flux – is great!
-It has some flaws, but Backbone is still one of the best-written libraries out there.
+It isn't perfect, but Backbone is still one of the best-written libraries out there.
 And, I would argue, is a perfect fit for Flux.

 ### The Backbone-Flux Pattern:

+After some experimentation, this pattern for using Backbone Collections and Models as Flux Stores has got me excited:

 1. Stores are instantiated Backbone Models or Collections, which have registered a callback with the Dispatcher.
 2. Components *never* directly modify Stores (eg; no `.set()`).
 Instead, components dispatch Actions to the Dispatcher.